 Date Particulars L.F.
-Debit Credit
+Debit Credit Rs.
 Rs.
-Rs.

-31.03.14 Accrued interest on investments Dr. 10,000

-To Interest received a/c (Accrued 10,000
+31.03.14 Accrued interest on investments Dr. 10,000 To Interest received a/c (Accrued interest on investments) 10,000 i.
+On the credit side of the profit and loss account by way of addition to the appropriate interest account.

-interest on investments)